The 6D BOB is organised by the Tourist Office backed by the municipality of la Plagne Tarentaise and the Société d’Aménagement de la Plagne.

-In case of bad weather and for safety reasons, the organisers reserve the right to stop the event or alter the time limits.
+In case of bad weather and for safety reasons, the organisers reserve the right to stop the event, change the route or alter the time limits.

-The organisers hold public liability insurance for the duration of the event.
-This public liability insurance covers financial loss for which they, their officials and the participants are responsible.
+The organisers hold civil liability insurance for the duration of the event, which covers financial loss for which they, their officials or the participants are responsible.

 According to Article L333-2 of the Sports Code, “the organizers of sports events […] are the owners of the right to use the events or competitions they organize.”

 Participants are informed that the Grande Plagne Tourist Office, holder of the exploitation rights for the various 6000D races, may be required to photograph and/or film the event in order to promote future competitions.
 This filming can be carried out by flying over the courses of the various races with the Phantom2 studioSport remote-controlled aircraft.